 Set back order as a task instead of a status

 The task concept helps with other aspects of job scheduling and management.
-For example, in RB8, setting a job to Back Order wipes out the original order date.
-In RB9, Order Date is for each task instead, so Back Order can have its own order date.
+For example, in RB, all tasks have their own Order Date, including back orders of depo transcripts.
+So recording a back order’s request date doesn’t affect other tasks on the same job and you don’t have to go to the trouble of making a new job for a back order.
 Each task also has its own Due Date, Notified Date, Acknowledged Date, and Cancelled Date.

 Cancel a task, not the whole job